Last Updated on July 23, 2023

-Now, it offers an assortment of accommodations for those visiting, including a lodge, cabins, and campgrounds.
+Now, it offers an assortment of accommodations for those visiting, including a lodge, cabins, and Fontana Dam campgrounds.

 Visitors can enjoy a marina that offers pontoon cruises and fishing areas or rentals to Fontana Lake.
-In addition, enjoy recreational amenities such as pools and a lazy river, mini-golf, basketball and tennis courts, mountain biking, and more.
+In addition, enjoy recreational amenities such as pools, a lazy river, mini-golf, basketball and tennis courts, mountain biking, and more.

 Different events and activities, including traditional music, car club, and motorcycle gatherings, outdoor activities, and holiday events, happen throughout the year.
 Fontana Village is also a great place to grab some lunch after visiting Fontana Dam.

 The Cherohala Skyway is 43 miles of scenic byway that stretches from Tellico Plains, Tennessee, to Robbinsville, North Carolina.